-About the Journal Nordicom Review is published by Nordicom (Nordic Information Centre for Media and Communication Research) at the University of Gothenburg in Sweden.
+Nordicom Review is published by Nordicom (Nordic Information Centre for Media and Communication Research) at the University of Gothenburg in Sweden.
 It adheres to a rigorous double-blind reviewing policy in which the identity of the reviewer and author always are concealed from both parties.
 The journal employs an online-first publication policy.
 Printed editions are published semi-annually.
 Special thematic issues are published regularly.

 Nordicom Review is the official journal of NordMedia, which has been the flagship conference of Nordic media research organisations since 1973.
 The publication of Nordicom Review is supported by the Nordic Council of Ministers.

 Similarity Check Plagiarism Screening System The editorial board is participating in a growing community of Similarity Check System's users in order to ensure that the content published is original and trustworthy.
 Similarity Check is a medium that allows for comprehensive manuscripts screening, aimed to eliminate plagiarism and provide a high standard and quality peer-review process.

 Nordicom Review adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and the author are concealed from each other.
 Manuscripts shall be sent email@example.com.
 The cover letter to the editors shall include contact details for the corresponding author and a brief motivation on how the manuscript corresponds with the journal’s Aims & Scope.

 Submissions that do not comply with the journal’s editorial requirements and standards, as stated below, will not be considered for refereeing until suitably revised.